informalsystems/quint/tutorials/repl/repl.md

 This ADR is written as a literate programming document, preprocessed by:

 https://github.com/driusan/lmt

+As a result, this document produces two checkable artifacts:

+ 1. ./repl/kettle.qnt is the specification that we construct.
+ 2. ./repl/replTest.txt is the replayable REPL session.
 -->

 A [REPL][] is a read-eval-print loop.
 A REPL is usually a good way to start